sleak-lbl/weekly-emails/items/ecpwebinar.md

-### IDEAS-ECP Webinar on Accelerating Numerical Libraries with Multi-Precision Algorithms on May 13
+### IDEAS-ECP Webinar on Accelerating Numerical Libraries with Multi-Precision Algorithms on Wednesday

-The May webinar in the Best Practices for HPC Software Developers series is entitled "Accelerating Numerical Software Libraries with Multi-Precision algorithms", and will take place next Wednesday, May 13, 2020, at 10:00 am Pacific time.
+The May webinar in the Best Practices for HPC Software Developers series is entitled "Accelerating Numerical Software Libraries with Multi-Precision algorithms", and will take place this Wednesday, May 13, 2020, at 10:00 am Pacific time.

 This webinar, presented by Hartwig Anzt (Karlsruhe Institute of Technology) and